jjvanzon/Circular-Language-Spec/constructs-drafts/from-spec/black-boxes-construct-drafts/black-boxes-construct-drafts-ideas.md

 -----

-< A procedure’s primary access controller is only made Inaccessible to ‘outcomment’ code.
+< A command’s primary access controller is only made Inaccessible to ‘outcomment’ code.
 This is a rather small concept.
 The rest of the use of Inaccessible and Accessible is in exclusion.
 Therefore, I need to denote in short that this is the only use of the primary access controller.
 I can basically always speak of access modifiers when talking about Accessible and Inaccessible.
 I can use the term exclusion in a lot of places where I now use ‘access control’.
 I also need to put the first section ‘Accessible and Inaccessible’ in the exclusion section. >

 -----